microsoft/fabricrealtimelab/modules/module07c.md

 If you are running this in a time constrained lab environment, you may wish to specify one or two stocks to save time.
 Running the entire notebook across all symbols will take about 25 minutes.

-## 2. Examine the results
+## 4. Examine the results

 Use the last cell of the notebook (frozen by default) to query the stock predictions table to verify results are being written to the table.
+If you reload the report created in the previous section, you should see considerably more data in the reports.

-## 3. Additional Challenges
+## 5. Additional Challenges

 This notebook can be scheduled as needed (perhaps once per evening or weekly).

-Additional Challenge ideas:

-* Consider trimming previous predictions if they are no longer needed.
-Create a cell that deletes predictions older than a certain value, such as older than 1 year.
-* Create a new report that includes past predictions AND actual values, to show model accuracy.
+Also, instead of loading data from the CSV files, the data should be loaded from the raw_stock_data table.

+For even more, if you completed the Lakehouse module, check out the [Predicition vs Actual Reporting](../modules/module10c.md) bonus module.

 ## :tada: Summary

-In this module,
+In this module, we further refined the process to build a model and generate predictions in a single step.

 ## :white_check_mark: Results

-- [x] Loaded a notebook into your Fabric environment, created an ML model and stored it in MLflow, and evaluated the model performance.
+- [x] Loaded a notebook into your Fabric environment that focuses on building an ML model and generating predictions.